PMBio/deeprvat/deeprvat/annotations/README.md

 ```

+Bcf files created by the [preprocessing pipeline](https://github.com/PMBio/deeprvat/blob/Annotations/deeprvat/preprocessing/README.md) are used as input data.
+The pipeline also uses the variant.tsv file as well as the reference file from the preprocesing pipeline.
+The pipeline beginns by installing the repositories needed for the annotations, it will automatically install all repositories in the `repo_dir` folder that can be specified in the config file relative to the annotation working directory.
-The variant input files are then stored in the `input_dir/vcf` directory, the reference fasta file is stored in the `reference` folder.
-The text file mapping blocks to chromosomes is stored in `vcf/metadata` folder.
+The text file mapping blocks to chromosomes is stored in `metadata` folder.
 The output is stored in the `output_dir/annotations` folder and any temporary files in the `tmp` subfolder.
-All repositories used including VEP with its corresponding cache as well are stored in `repo_dir/ensempl-vep`.
+All repositories used including VEP with its corresponding cache as well as plugins are stored in `repo_dir/ensempl-vep`.
 Data for VEP plugins and the CADD cache are stored in `annotation data`.

 ## Running the annotation pipeline
+### Preconfiguration
+Inside the annotation directory create a directory annotation_dir and download/link the prescored files for CADD, SpliceAI, and PrimateAI.
+Create a directory repo_dir, in which all required repositories will be cloned.

+### Running the pipeline
 After configuration and activating the environment run the pipeline using snakemake:

 ```shell
   snakemake -j <nr_cores> -s annotations.snakemake --configfile config/deeprvat_annotation.config
 ```
+## Running the annotation pipeline without the preprocessing pipeline

+It is possible to run the annotation pipeline without having run the preprocessing prior to that.
+However, the annotation pipeline requires some files from this pipeline that then have to be created manually.
+- Left normalized bcf files from the input.
+These files do not have to contain any genotype information. "chrom, "pos", "ref" and "alt" columns will suffice.
+- a reference fasta file will have to be provided
+- A tab separated file containing all input variants "chrom, "pos", "ref" and "alt" entries each with a unique id.

 ## References
 <a id="1">[1]</a> Monti, R., Rautenstrauch, P., Ghanbari, M. et al. Identifying interpretable gene-biomarker associations with functionally informed kernel-based tests in 190,000 exomes.
 Nat Commun 13, 5332 (2022). https://doi.org/10.1038/s41467-022-32864-2

 <a id="2">[2]</a> Žiga Avsec et al., “Kipoi: accelerating the community exchange and reuse of predictive models for genomics,” bioRxiv, p.
 375345, Jan.
 2018, doi: 10.1101/375345.
+<a id="3">[3]</a>N. Wagner et al., “Aberrant splicing prediction across human tissues,” Nature Genetics, vol. 55, no. 5, pp. 861–870, May 2023, doi: 10.1038/s41588-023-01373-3.